Lam Tsuen: Wishing Tree

 Wishing Tree is two camphor trees which were seen as "god" by the inhabitant.
 Traditionally, the villagers used to burn the joss paper and light up the candle under the trees for making wishes.
 In the legend, a woman who fell in ill dreamed that a god told her to visit Lam Tsuen and throw a piece of joss paper to the great tree.
 She followed the instruction and the women recovered.
 Afterwards, the people changed to toss the joss paper to the trees with their blessings written on it.

 Tin Hau Temple

-Tin Hau Temple at Lam Tsuen was built in 1768 to honour the Tin Hau, the goddess of the sea, who calmed the sea to protect the fishermen.
+Tin Hau Temple at Lam Tsuen was built in 1768 to honour Tin Hau, the goddess of the sea, who calmed the sea to protect the fishermen.
 In the beginning, the villagers had inadequate capital to construct the temple but a rich man, Tang, paid for the construction cost after he knew the situation.
 Then, the villagers put Tang's monument into the temple for worship.

 The villagers see the temple as the most sacred place in their village and the Bun Festival is held in there in every nine years.
 The regular worship and ceremony are also held in the Tin Hau Temple in normal days.